crutcher/tapestry-legacy/README.md

 permit fine-grained description of the covariance between tensor spatial locality and CUDA kernel time locality in operations.

+If we can describe the tensor block operations in a tensor operation graph in a way which permits mechanical sharding decisions, we can rewrite bulk abstract operation graphs into smaller operations in mechanical ways which preserve their semantics.

+If we have an execution cost model for tensor block operation graphs, and can describe the marginal data sharing and compute costs of different choices of block split, we can search for graph rewrites which fit target constraints (no more than 40 machines), or optimize target goals (minimal wallclock time, or minimal power) by casting the block split / scheduling problem as a multidimensional resource scheduling problem.

 There are 4 primary components needed to demonstrate this:

 * a demonstration that AI/ML algorithms can fit in dataflow languages at all,